koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > Nancy

-Bill finds the meeting room and sees that Nancy, John and Wes are present, together with Tim, the ID auditor.
+Bill finds the meeting room and sees that Nancy, John and Wes are present, together with Tim, the IT auditor.
 The news Bill hear is not pleasent.

 > We found 952 IT general control deficiencies, of which 16 are significant.
 You need to investigate each of these findings, confirm them, and then create a remediation plan.
 >